-40 Best Self-Help & Personal Growth Books to Read in 2023
+The 40 Best Self-Help & Personal Growth Books to Read in 2024

-Self-help books are the most reliable way to change your life for the better.
+Reading good self-help books is the most reliable way to change your life for the better.
 While the self-improvement and personal growth industry has a mixed reputation, it’s undeniable that if you build the habit of reading self-help books, taking notes, and actioning valuable lessons, you can transform your life in profound ways.

 As someone who has read 200+ books in the last five years, including dozens of self-improvement books and personal development books, I’m a firm believer that you can use books to improve almost any area of your life, including finding a fulfilling career, becoming more productive, learning how to navigate difficult times, developing new skills, and learning how to manage your money.